magdy-kamal-ok/LastFM/README.md

   2- Load Albums by selected artist you want.
   3- Show Album Details info, and its tracks.
   4- Cache, and Delete Album if needed.
-  4- Write unite, and ui tests.
+  4- Write Unit, and UI tests.